kmh620/MET-clone/README.md

 ### _Clone of TheMET website with Angular/Typescript_
 _2/01/2019_

 #### By Katrina Hockman

 ## __Description__
 This site is inspired by the website for The Metropolitan Museum of Art.
 It's purpose is to mimic the functionality and look of their website.

 ## __Finished Functionality__
+* Some CSS & HTML
+* Some routing
+* Components made and ready to be finished

 ## __Known Bugs/ Functionality Needing Work__
 * Not all HTML pages have info/ Routing